IoT-gamer/flutter_dinov3_arcore_demo/README.md

 This repository contains a Flutter application demonstrating real-time object segmentation in an Augmented Reality (AR) environment.
 The project uses the DINOv3 model as a feature extractor, running on-device via ONNX Runtime, to segment objects in a live camera feed from an Android device.
 The segmentation mask is then used to place a 3D object in the real world using ARCore.

 The core idea is to provide the application with a single reference image (a "prototype") of an object.
 The app then continuously analyzes the camera feed, identifies the object that is most similar to the prototype, and highlights it with an overlay.
-It also calculates the object's center (centroid) to allow for AR object placement via automatic [hit-test](https://developers.google.com/ar/develop/hit-test).
+It also calculates the object's center (centroid) to allow for AR object placement via automatic [instant placement hit-test](https://developers.google.com/ar/develop/java/instant-placement/developer-guide#kotlin_2).

 ## 📸 Screenshots
 <img src="docs/images/demo1.jpg" alt="drawing" height="300"/> <img src="docs/images/demo2.jpg" alt="drawing" height="300"/>